-In the first post I touched on the basics including the decision about what type of contraception you’ll be using, getting products like lubricant to help make the experience more pleasurable, the motivation behind the choice to be sexually active, and making sure to have a person you can speak with, both before and after, who might be able to help and offer guidance should you need it.
+In the first post in my ‘first time sex’ series I touched on the basics including the decision about what type of contraception you’ll be using, getting products like lubricant to help make the experience more pleasurable, the motivation behind the choice to be sexually active, and making sure to have a person you can speak with, both before and after, who might be able to help and offer guidance should you need it.

-The second post focused on all the tips, suggestions and information I thought most ‘males’ would need to know, or at least want to know, to help make the experience an enjoyable one for both them and their partner(s).
+The second post focused on all the tips, suggestions and information I thought most cis males would need to know, or at least want to know, to help make the experience an enjoyable one for both them and their partner(s).

 For those of you jumping into the series, I highly suggest you go back and read the first article as it will set the tone and possibly give you the insight you need to decide if having sex is something you’re really ready for.

-tip: even if you identify as being ‘female’ I suggest you read the post directed at ‘males’ as it can help give you some valuable insight to what most go through and possibly even help you relay information to others.
+tip: even if you identify as being a cis female I suggest you read the post directed at cis males as it can help give you some valuable insight to what most go through and possibly even help you relay information to others.

-As for this article, I’m going to be covering tips, suggestions and insights I think everyone with a vagina should know before engaging in sexual activity, hopefully making the experience the best it can be for everyone.
+As for this article, I’m going to be covering tips, suggestions and first time sex tips I think everyone with a vagina should know before engaging in sexual activity, hopefully making the experience the best it can be for everyone.

 As someone with a vagina, there are two types of protection you need to worry about; contraception (or protecting against an unplanned pregnancy) and STD/STI protection.
 While most think that anything you use offers the dual protection needed, it sadly isn’t the case.
 With this in mind, I’m going to offer some tips and suggestions to help you find and choose a method that works for you, while also offering some tips to help ensure its effectiveness.